 No. The needles that are used are extremely thin and are placed in anatomical positions where major blood vessels and nerves are absent.
 When the needles are placed correctly, you may experience a mild to moderate dull or tingling feeling.

 How Many Treatments Will I Need?

 The number of sessions varies with each individual and condition.
 In general, chronic problems will need to be treated longer than acute ones.
-After the first treatment, some people may notice an immediate temporary improvement, but for long-term effects, at least 4-6 weekly treatments are needed, followed by bi-weekly and then monthly treatments after that.
-Eventually, you may only need a couple of treatments a year to maintain the result.
+After the first treatment, some people may notice an immediate temporary improvement, but for long-term effects, at least 4–6 weekly treatments are needed, followed by bi-weekly and then monthly treatments.
+Eventually, you may only need a couple of treatments a year to maintain the results.